dkvaternik/GLADIUS/docs/index.md

 Gladius respirator is a symbol of combating the coronavirus pandemic.
 The first prototype was developed by David Kvaternik, one of the project's idea leaders to protect his family in the uncertain time of the pandemic.
 David, an expert in VR/AR and 3D modelling scanned both, his own and his wife’s face and used the scans to create a generic version of respirator in two sizes fitting the human face.
 David has designed and 3D printed the first prototypes that were tested by doctors in a hospital in Slovenia using various filter media.
 Based on the feedback of medical professionals the design was further improved and the Respirator with HEPA filter was then released to the Open-Source community.
 David’s idea inspired Ales Pevc and Doroteja Maklin.
 Together the three of them  initiated a team of experts and supporters to create a community initiative in Slovenia which is driven by the vision that everyone can actively help protect lives.
-In the following days an core team supported by experts in design, microbiology, physics, public relations, business development, education,  health and medicine started planning and taking steps to supply the masks and respirators to both front line and second line workers as soon as possible.
+In the following days a core team supported by experts in design, microbiology, physics, public relations, business development, education,  health and medicine started planning and taking steps to supply the masks and respirators to both front line and second line workers as soon as possible.

 ![gladius-friends-and-heroes](assets/images/gladius_friends_and_heroes.jpg "Gladius Friends & Heroes")